onyx-m2/onyx-m2-common/README.md

 [Client Interface](https://github.com/onyx-m2/onyx-m2-server/blob/master/README.md#client-interface)
 of the server's documentation.

-There are implementations for native bindings (used in the mobile app), and web socket bindings (used by apps running in the car's main display browser).
+There are currently 3 transport implementations.

+  1. `NativeTransport`: uses native bindings to connect to the M2 directly.
+This is currently limited to app running in mobile app, like the instrument cluster.
+  1. `WebSocketTransport`: use a web socket to communicate with the M2 server to relay commands and messages to and from the M2 device.
+This works well for apps that run on the Tesla Model 3 main screen.
+  1. `WebBluetoothTransport`: use the experimental Web Bluetooth protocol to connect directly to the M2 device.
+This works very well for apps running on custom hardware, like on a Raspberry Pi, or from a laptop or mobile phone, all without requiring any custom software be installed.

 See [Transport.js](./src/transports/Transport.js) and subclasses for additional details.

 **NOTE: This is currently only used by the client code, but a refactor is desired
         to make it work for the server too.
 Some concepts need adjustment though.**